TheProgrammare/Tolza/docs/CONTRIBUTING_CODE.md

 - functions, variables, namespace: use snake_case
 - `constexpr` or `static const` constants: prefix `k_` + snake_case
 - macros: UPPER_CASE
-- Types: PascalCase
+- Types: PascalCase, and _ for distinct logic
 - parameters: prefix `p_` + snake_case
 - generic types: `T` `U` `V`

 ## Error Handlers
 The project have some error handling

+The error diagnostic is effective but imperfect

 > Note: most of the time, an error contains a error code, message, hint, code localisation (from line+column or from a token)

 - lexer: use `add_error`
 - parser: use `ctx.tok_v`, the token checking can handle error, you can add errors directly from current token `ctx.tok_v.add_error` or specific token `ctx.tok_v.add_error_tok`
-- visitors: use `error_add` for classic visitor error or `error_two_lines` for visitor error on two scripts (e.g. when a imported function is called with wrong arguments)
+- visitors: use `add_error` for classic visitor error or `add_error_two_nodes` for visitor error on two scripts (e.g. when a imported function is called with wrong arguments)

-For custom error report on code, use the class `Error_Diagnostic` from the script `error_output.hpp`
+For custom error report on code, use the class `Error_Diagnostic` `Error_Diagnostic_Two` from the script `error_output.hpp`
-> Any error reported on code must have a unique error code, the `Error_Diagnostic` class only receive static error code
+> Any error reported on code must have a unique error code

 Keep in mind, that the toolchain and the compiler must never failed, they reports only the errors